-Whatever your personal reason for wanting to use Amsterdam as your jumping off point, there are an amazing amount of quick weekend trips to be had.
+Whatever your personal reason for wanting to use Amsterdam as your jumping off point, there are an amazing amount of quick weekend trips to be had that are short flights from Amsterdam.
 It’s super easy to get around Europe thanks to a well-connected central train station and an easy (and cheap to get to) international airport.

 Related: Day trips from Amsterdam

 Weekend trip #1 // Amsterdam to London

 Somehow, I actually don’t write much about London even though I go often as it’s one of my favorite places to go from Amsterdam.
 Last year I went four times!
 It is such an interesting and large place with so much going on.
 I’ve taken a couple of food tours: one in SoHo and one by the London Bridge so that I could get introduced to proper British food.
 Every time I go, I try to make a reservation for an afternoon tea.
 I like Scoff & Banter Tea Rooms because of the variety and fancy-pants factor, but we did try the Alice in Wonderland one too.
 Sadly, I enjoyed the show part of it over the actual eating part.
 At least it was fun!

 There are so many neighborhoods that I keep exploring and finding new ones.
 I’ll walk around and think “I could live here.”
 Then I go to another part of the city and think, “Nope, this is the perfect spot.”.

 Then, I laugh at myself because I’ll never be able to live in the center of London!
 Besides, I’m perfectly happy with the house we bought in Amsterdam.
 To be fair, I never thought that could happen either.
 Isn’t life a funny thing?